 Does the bioeconomy need science?
-Very critically and almost cynically, scientists are the part of our fellow citizens who play thought chess in an elite ivory tower far from reality, provide us with fear of the future and with their institutes and experiments annually around 4.5 billion euros (2011) in tax money (1.3 % of the state budget) powder.
+Very critically and almost cynically, scientists are the part of our fellow citizens who play thought chess in an elite ivory tower far from reality, provide us with fears for the future and with their institutes and experiments annually around 4.5 billion euros (2011) in tax money (1.3% of the state budget) powder.
 I still remember the publication of the Bioenergy study by the Leopoldina in summer 2012.
 A study that reads like an arrogant and not at all objective billing with the biogenic energy sources.
-A one-sided and extreme Anti-bioenergy campaign with media impact, whose echo (acceptance problems) the industry is still struggling with today. a Bioenergy Enthusiast it is difficult for this sustainable blow National Academy of Sciences to forgive.
+A one-sided and extreme Anti-bioenergy campaign with media impact, whose echo (acceptance problems) the industry is still struggling with today.
+One Bioenergy enthusiast it is difficult for this sustainable blow National Academy of Sciences to forgive.
 But every medal is known to always have two sides and the brightness of science generously compensates for the radiance of the dark.

 The bright side of science and research

 Many researchers I have been able to get to know endure the balancing act of their guild with composure or even dignity.
 Just like the most passionate among the bioenergy players.
 The disciplined work in the research laboratory or technical center of a scientific institute is (unfortunately) not only unlimited joy, but often patient work in the service of science.
 Perhaps the attraction for science and research can be cited by Justus von Liebig, Founder of organic chemistry (radical theory, Liebig's minimum law), can be modeled somewhat.

 "Science really only starts to get interesting where it ends." - Justus von Liebig